John Wallis: Contributions to mathematics

 Wallis made significant contributions to trigonometry, calculus, geometry, and the analysis of infinite series.
 In his Opera Mathematica I (1695) he introduced the term "continued fraction".

 Analytic geometry

 In 1655, Wallis published a treatise on conic sections in which they were defined analytically.
 This was the earliest book in which these curves are considered and defined as curves of the second degree.
 It helped to remove some of the perceived difficulty and obscurity of René Descartes' work on analytic geometry.

-In the Treatise on the Conic Sections Wallis popularised the symbol ∞ for infinity.
+In Treatise on the Conic Sections, Wallis popularised the symbol ∞ for infinity.
 He wrote, "I suppose any plane (following the Geometry of Indivisibles of Cavalieri) to be made up of an infinite number of parallel lines, or as I would prefer, of an infinite number of parallelograms of the same altitude; (let the altitude of each one of these be an infinitely small part 1/∞ of the whole altitude, and let the symbol ∞ denote Infinity) and the altitude of all to make up the altitude of the figure."